lvladikov/hue-reporter/README.md

 - **Serial Number Management:** Provides a system for manually mapping serial numbers to your devices for a more complete inventory.
 - **Easy Configuration:** A simple JSON file (`hue_bridges_conf.json`) is used to configure the bridge(s).
 - **Plain Text support for Serial Numbers import:** An optional `hue_serials_mapping-plain-text-info.txt` file allows you to map device serial numbers to your devices.

+### A Note on Motion Detection

+The script's real-time monitor uses a robust method to detect motion that avoids the common pitfalls of the Hue v1 API.
+The risk of a false positive is extremely low.

+For a motion sensor (`ZLLPresence` type), the script monitors the `state.lastupdated` timestamp.
+A change in this timestamp is almost exclusively triggered by a change in the sensor's primary attribute, `presence`.

+Other data from the same physical device, such as battery level, temperature, or ambient light level, will not cause a false positive for motion.
+This is because the Hue Bridge cleverly exposes a single physical device as multiple _logical_ sensors, each with its own separate `state` object and `lastupdated` timestamp.

 ## Example Report